 Ernest Hemingway was a titan of twentieth century American literature.
-The winner of the Nobel Prize for Literature in 1954, he is also intrinsically linked with Cuba and the Cuban capital.
-He found that Havana allowed him to live the colourful life he wanted to lead, with Hemingway’s Havana focussing on his loves of fishing, food, and rum.
+Winner of the Nobel Prize for Literature in 1954, he is also intrinsically linked with Cuba and the Cuban capital.
+He found that Havana allowed him to focus on his writing yet live the colourful life he wanted to lead and as well to be able to pursue his love of big game fishing .

-The famously heavy drinker first moved to Cuba in the early 1940s, and would end up writing seven books on the island, including his most famous – For Whom the Bell Tolls, The Old Man and the Sea and A Moveable Feast.
+A famously heavy drinker, he first moved to Cuba in the early 1940s, where he would end up writing seven books including – For Whom the Bell Tolls, The Old Man and the Sea and A Moveable Feast.
 Although Hemingway considered himself an honorary Cuban, he left Havana for the last time in 1960, fearing the new Castro-led communist government would nationalise his home of Finca Vigia on the outskirts of the capital.
-Thus ended an almost three decade long association with the island.
+Thus ended an almost three decade long association with the Caribbean island.

 Exploring Hemingway’s Havana

 During his many years on the island Hemingway had become an important Cuban icon, alongside the likes of Fidel Castro and Ernesto Che Guevara.
 As a result, many of the places Hemingway spent his days remain as they were.
 From Finca Vigia and his room at the Hotel Ambos Mundos, to the restaurant of Las Terrazas and the bars of la Bodeguita del Medio, El Floridita, and Dos Hermanos, there is probably no better place to get to know one of the twentieth century’s greatest writers than in Havana.